JacobBuckelew/HateGroupsProject/README.md

 HateGroupsProject is a database that stores data about various hate groups from around the United States.
-Included with the MySQL script is a file that outlines the project scope and development of the database throughout the System Development Life Cycle.
+The Hate Group Database Final Report is a pdf file that outlines the project scope and development of the database throughout the System Development Life Cycle.

+All relevant scripts as well as example queries can be found in the Scripts/ folder.